Italian sloop Eritrea

-Eritrea was a colonial ship of the Italian Regia Marina constructed in the Castellammare Shipyards near Napoli.
+Eritrea was a colonial ship of the Italian Regia Marina constructed in the Castellammare Shipyards near Naples.
 Construction started in 1935 and she was commissioned in 1937.
 She served mainly in the Indian and western Pacific Oceans.

 Design

 The Eritrea (2,170 tons displacement) was constructed for duties as a typical "colonial ship" and was sometimes referred to as a "sloop".
 She had a novel diesel-electric machinery outfit designed to maximise range.

 She was armed with four 120 mm guns, two 40 mm guns, and two 13.2 mm machine guns.
 The ship also had an extensive engineering workshop on board and could provide repair support to Italian submarines based in East Africa.

 A modified sister ship to be called Etiopia was planned, but cancelled on the outbreak of war.

 Service

 Eritrea, 14 September 1943 entering Port of Colombo to surrender.

 Following Italy's declaration of war on 10 June 1940, colonial ship Eritrea became part of the Italian Royal Navy (Regia Marina).
 Eritrea was part of the Italian Navy's Red Sea Flotilla located at the port of Massawa in Eritrea.